Today In History logo TIH

 1232

-Arjona’s declaration of independence thrust Muhammad ibn Yusuf into leadership, launching a career that would eventually forge the Nasrid Emirate of Granada.
-This new state became the final bastion of Muslim rule in Iberia, holding out against Christian reconquest for over two centuries until 1492.
+Arjona's declaration of independence thrust Muhammad ibn Yusuf into leadership as a local ruler in southern Spain, launching a political career that would eventually forge the Nasrid Emirate of Granada.
+His new state became the final bastion of Muslim rule in Iberia, holding out against Christian reconquest for over two and a half centuries.
+Granada's Alhambra palace, built under the Nasrid dynasty, remains one of the most visited monuments in Europe and a lasting symbol of Islamic artistic achievement in the West.

 1251

-Saint Simon Stock reportedly received the brown scapular from the Virgin Mary in a vision, sparking a devotion that spread through Europe and defined the Carmelite Order for centuries.
-Modern historians doubt the event's historicity, yet the ritual endures as a tangible symbol of faith for millions today.
+Saint Simon Stock reportedly received the brown scapular from the Virgin Mary in a vision on July 16, 1251, sparking a devotion that spread rapidly through medieval Europe.
+The Carmelite Order adopted the scapular as their defining symbol, promising spiritual protection to anyone who wore it faithfully.
+Modern historians doubt whether the event actually occurred, yet the practice endures among millions of Catholic faithful worldwide as a tangible expression of Marian devotion and religious commitment.

 1683